amnuts/opcache-gui/README.md

 The composer.json file is provided to allow you to deploy the opcache gui a little easier by using composer.

 ## Releases

+**Version 3.0.0**\
+The css, js, and php have all been split up into different files, with the css moving to scss.
+This was done so that the core PHP could be included via composer and integrated into your own app without any dependency of the html output (so you can use your own html).
+A build script is in place to assemble the single script, which will also allow people to use just the `index.php` as normal, so you only need the one file for the interface.

+Along with this, the namespace has changed.

 **Version 2.5.4**\
 Refined placement of initial css namespace to play nicely within Moodle plugin and possibly other systems.
 Also tweaked some CSS.